glennr/blog/content/posts/vale-sh-vim-spellcheck.md

 My vale.sh setup follows the one described in [Writing like a pro with vale & neovim](https://bhupesh.me/writing-like-a-pro-with-vale-and-neovim/), (albeit with my preferred [LunarVim](https://www.lunarvim.org/)).

-In neovim, executing [`zg`)[https://neovim.io/doc/user/spell.html#spell-quickstart] adds the word under the cursor as a good word to your spellfile.
-However Vale.sh still complains about the spelling with:
+Once you've got Vale up and running, both it and neovim spell checking will complain about the same things.
+Technical terms often appear as false positives, so the [`zg`](https://neovim.io/doc/user/spell.html#spell-quickstart) shortcut is handy. (`zg` adds the word under the cursor as a good word to your spellfile.)
+However Vale.sh still complains about the spelling you just whitelisted:

 ```
   Did you really mean 'blargh'? vale (Vale.Spelling) [17, 139]
 ```

-A neat trick is to link [Vale Vocabularies accept.txt](https://vale.sh/docs/topics/vocab/) to your vim spellfile.
+A neat workaround is to link [Vale Vocabularies accept.txt](https://vale.sh/docs/topics/vocab/) to your vim spellfile.

-First, set up a Vocab folder per the link above.
+First, set up a Vale Vocab folder

 ```
 mkdir -p styles/Vocab/Blog/
 ```

-And configure Vale to use it:
+And configure Vale to use it

 ```git
 diff --git a/.vale.ini b/.vale.ini